opendilab/DI-engine-docs/source/01_quickstart/hello_world_as_an_AI_agent.rst

     if __name__ == "__main__":
         main(main_config=main_config, create_config=create_config, ckpt_path='./final.pth.tar')

-As can be seen from the code, the Pytorch object of the model can be obtained by using torch.load, and then the model can be loaded into the DQN model of DI-engine using load_state_dict.
+As can be seen from the code, the PyTorch object of the model can be obtained by using torch.load, and then the model can be loaded into the DQN model of DI-engine using load_state_dict.
 Then load the DQN model into the DQN policy, and use the forward_fn function of the evaluation mode to make the agent generate feedback action for the environmental state, obs.
 The action of the agent will interact with the environment once to generate the environment state, obs, at the next moment, the reward, rew, of this interaction, the signal, done, of whether the environment is over, and other information, info.